-HOW SELF-PUBLISHING ROYALTIES WORK
+HOW SELF PUBLISHING BOOK ROYALTIES WORK

 The truth is, it completely depends on how you want to approach this process.
 Do you want your book to be a hard copy, e-book or both?
 Do you want to order a bunch of copies up front or print a small amount of copies as you go?
 How much help, if any, do you want with promotion?
 These are just a few of the choices you’ll need to make on the front end.
-To help with that, here is a primer on what you can expect in terms of overhead and royalties in the self-publishing world.
+To help with that, here is a primer on what you can expect in terms of overhead and book royalties in the self publishing world.

-THE E-BOOK ONLY OPTION
+BOOK ROYALTIES: THE E-BOOK ONLY OPTION

 The appeal of this option is affordability.
-For $50 (or sometimes less if you look hard enough) you can have your book professionally converted to an e-book format, and if you are good at graphics or know someone who is, you can create your own book cover art.
+For $50 (or sometimes less if you look hard enough) you can have your book professionally converted to an e-book format, and if you are good at graphics or know someone who is, you can create your own christian book cover design.
 The point is, overhead through the e-book option is very low, especially since websites like Amazon charge nothing for you to upload your book to their website.
-On top of that you’ll get a relatively high percentage of royalties for each copy sold.
+On top of that you’ll get a relatively high percentage of book royalties for each copy sold.
 Again using Amazon as an example, you’ll get 70 percent of the profits for each book sold.

-So low overhead, high royalties.
+So low overhead, high book royalties.
 Sounds good, right?
 So what’s the catch?
 There’s no catch exactly, but there are two obstacles an e-book-only writer has to figure out.

 The first is marketing.
 There are literally millions of e-books out there, and your book would be swallowed up by them.
 There’s no built-in promotion that will come through e-publishing, so it will all fall on you.
 Your church community or Facebook, Twitter or Instagram platform will be the only way your book will sell.